guisf/misc/smurf/README.md

 Smurf File Manager
 ==================

-This is a simple program intend to be runned on text mode only.
+This is a simple command line program.
 Despite being a console program, we assume that it is running through a graphical environment.
 Of course the main functionalities will work in text mode only, but the graphical programs used to open